 Video marketing is where it’s at right now.
 You do, of course, need to continue creating all sorts of valuable content, but leaving video out of the equation is like leaving money on the table.
-Creating video content is incredibly easy.
+Creating visual content is incredibly easy.
 There is really no reason to not be incorporating it in some way.

 Of course, you can also reach out to us here at Sachs for help, too.
 We’re always happy to lend a hand with video design and marketing!
 In the meantime, here are the tools.

 One of the reasons we like Animoto is because you can work not only with true video, but with photos you’d like to turn into a slideshow, too.
 This tool has two separate sections — one is geared more towards the casual family user, while the other serves business needs.
 Templates in each section are a bit different, but both feature music and tons of easy-to-use editing features.
 There is a free version of Animoto, but you can opt to upgrade if desired.

 The Wave video app is incredibly easy to use.
 One of our favorite features is the ability to choose the network you’d like to post your video to.
 This makes it easy to choose the proper video size ratios for optimal viewing on each platform.
 Wave also includes a ton of royalty-free music options and a huge library of stock video clips to make your life easier, too.

 One of the most forgettable social media video facts is that videos often show in the news feed without sound.
 A viewer will only hear sound if they stop and turn it on.
 So how do you get a fan to stop?
 Add closed captions to grab their attention, of course.
 Headliner specializes in helping users create video with closed captions for guidance.
 It will transcribe your video, but you can upload text on your own if it’s more appropriate for you.
 As a bonus, this also makes your content more accessible too, especially for people who are Deaf!